AndreaTerenz/PyTablut/README.md

 ```
 pipenv install      # installs required packages
 pipenv install -d   # installs development packages
-pipenv shell        # activates virtual environment
 ```

 You are now ready to run the client.
-Note that `pipenv shell` is still required every time you want to execute the client!

 ## Running

 ### Client

+`launch_player.sh` is a shell script that directly launches the client with a given role (etiher "WHITE" or "BLACK") and a given ip address.

-The client can be run using the following arguments:
+Alternatively, the client can be run using the following arguments:

 ```
-usage: main.py [-h] [-p PORT] [-i IP] [-l] [-d DEPTH] [--skip-connection]
+usage: main.py [-h] [-p PORT] [-i IP] [-l] [-t MAX_TURNS] [-d DEPTH]
                {BLACK,WHITE}

 positional arguments: